saurabhpiyush1187/qaeco_cicd/README.md

 - ### **Integrated API automation**
-    The framework uses python requests which is simple, yet elegant HTTP library.
+    The framework also supports python requests which is simple, yet elegant HTTP library.
 There is no need for any third party application to test and automate APIs.The accelerated execution speed of automated API tests leads to more effective resource consumption and lower overall testing costs.

 - ### **Support for CI/CD**
     Pytest supports generating reports in JUnit format.
 By creating the XML file CI/CD systems like Jenkins can read the log files.